 - Avoiding repeated commands once the child has been reminded of the consequences

 - Disciplining the child before becoming too angry and frustrated

 - Following discipline with praise when the child follows the rules and behaves appropriately

-Adults with ADHD may benefit from behavioral therapies, including cognitive remediation, couple therapy, and family therapy.
+Adults with ADHD may benefit from behavioral therapies, including cognitive remediation, couples therapy, and family therapy.Drug Therapies

-Stimulant medications are the most widely researched and commonly prescribed treatments for ADHD.
+Stimulant medications are the most widely-researched and commonly-prescribed treatments for ADHD.
 Although researchers do not fully understand how these drugs improve ADHD symptoms, studies indicate they boost the amount of dopamine and serotonin in the brain.
 Dopamine is a chemical that is associated with activity; and serotonin is a chemical associated with mood and well being.
 Medications prescribed for ADHD include: